tesserato/CodeWeaver/codebase.md

 	includedPathsFile string
 	excludedPathsFile string
 	addToClipboard    bool
-	showHelp          bool // Keep for potential future use, though Usage handles exit showVersion       bool
+	showVersion       bool
 }

-// parseFlags defines, parses, and validates command-line flags using the global flag package.
-// It returns a config struct or an error. func parseFlags() (*config, error) {
+func parseFlags() (*config, error) {
 	cfg := &config{}

-	// --- Define flags directly on the global 'flag' package --- flag.StringVar(&cfg.inputDirOriginal, "input", ".", "The root directory to scan.") flag.StringVar(&cfg.outputFile, "output", "codebase.md", "The name of the output Markdown file.") ignoreStr := flag.String("ignore", `\.git.*`, "Comma-separated list of regular expressions for paths to *exclude*.")
+	flag.StringVar(&cfg.inputDirOriginal, "input", ".", "The root directory to scan.") flag.StringVar(&cfg.outputFile, "output", "codebase.md", "The name of the output Markdown file.") ignoreStr := flag.String("ignore", `\.git.*`, "Comma-separated list of regular expressions for paths to *exclude*.")